Consuming SQL Functions with Entity Framework

 timdeschryver.dev

-Some of the functions have a .NET counterpart, for example, to add days to a date you use DATEADD in TSQL, and in C# this becomes DateTime.AddDays.
-But some of them don't, for example SOUNDEX in TSQL (to find similar strings instead of a full-match) does not have a C# version.
-This is done to keep the Entity Framework API consistent across different database providers.
+Some of the build-in SQL functions have a .NET counterpart, for example, to add days to a date you use DATEADD in TSQL, and in C# this becomes DateTime.AddDays.
+But some of them don't, for example SOUNDEX in TSQL(to find similar strings instead of a full-match) does not have a C# version.
+The reason that some methods do not have a method with Entity Framework is done to keep the Entity Framework API consistent across different database providers.

-As a workaround, you can write your own C# version of the missing behavior, or you can make it yourself easy and register these SQL functions within the DBContext.
+To leverage the built-in methods, it's possible to register these SQL functions within the DBContext.
 Once a function is registered you can use it in your Entity Framework queries in a database provider-agnostic way.

 Notice that we don't implement the method, we just provide the correct signature.